 - Have specific medical needs and a household income under £31,000.
 E.on’s listed the medical needs that are eligible: 1) nebuliser or apnoea monitor, 2) heart-lung or lung ventilator, 3) dialysis, feeding pump or automated medication, 4) oxygen concentrator, 5) MDE electric showering

-- You’re eligible for the warm home discount, or you were eligible for the previous iteration of the scheme in England and Wales, and have a “low affordability threshold” (E.on has not yet spelled out what this phrase means)
+- You’re eligible for the warm home discount, or you were eligible for the previous iteration of the scheme in England and Wales, and have what E.on calls a “low affordability threshold”

 How much will my tariff be discounted by?

 - If you are in debt with E.on Next when you sign up to the scheme, it will give you the full 50% discount.
 Provided you keep up with your payments throughout the 6-month period, the provider says it will waive the debt you entered the scheme with when it expires next March.

 - The 25% discount will apply to any customers on a low income (or with medical needs) who are not in any debt.